kp101/Wellness-Monitor/Adafruit_ESP32_Feather-S2/README.md

 ## Software dependencies:

-Arduino IDE
+- Arduino IDE

-On communicating with Adafruit IO's MQTT:
+- On communicating with Adafruit IO's MQTT:

+> [!TIP]
-The attaching of rootcert is required for secured connection.
+> The attaching of rootcert is required for secured connection.
 See code for detail,
+> alternative to mqtt, it is also possible to use the restful api on Adafruit IO.

 >[!CAUTION]
 > should leave client_id="" to avoid collision on multiple client with same client_id triggering random disconnects. (don't ask me how I know.)
 > when sending JSON to Adafruit IO mqtt, 'value={"xxx":yy}' is needed.
 Otherwise, send only number and text.
-> alternative to mqtt, it is also possible to use the restful api on Adafruit IO.

 ## Installation Instructions: